How to Add Page Numbers to PDFs Using C#

 arrow pointer

-Using placeholder strings {page} and {total-pages} with either the TextHeaderFooter or the HtmlHeaderFooter class, you can add the current page number and the total number of pages.
+Using placeholder strings {page} and {total-pages} with either the TextHeaderFooter or the HtmlHeaderFooter class, you can add the current page number and total page count.
+This functionality is essential when creating new PDFs or converting HTML to PDF documents that require professional formatting.

 :path=/static-assets/pdf/content-code-examples/how-to/page-numbers-basic.cs